tayo4christ/makaton-gesture-recognition/docs/ARCHITECTURE.md

 - Transparent (easy to debug)
 - Suitable for early-stage prototypes and classroom testing

+### 3.4 Rationale for Rule-Based Recognition (Current Phase)

+The rule-based gesture recogniser is used in the current version because:

+- It provides full explainability, which is important in educational settings
+- It allows deterministic debugging of gesture rules
+- It is lightweight and runs efficiently in real time
+- It avoids dependency on a large dataset, which is still being collected

+This approach forms a stable foundation while enabling a smooth transition towards a trained ML model.

 ---

 ## 4. Future Machine Learning Integration